 Animal communication can help with all sorts of behavioral, emotional, and physical health issues.
 Some examples include: house training, excessive barking, over-grooming, mysterious health problems, household harmony issues, aggression, separation anxiety, boarding and travel concerns, end-of-life questions, performance issues relating to race horses, show animals, police dogs, etc., and territory invasion issues with wild animals.

-Results depend on the issue and the individual animal.
+I have a full-time career doing animal communication because people see changes in their animals after we communicate with them.
+The degree of changes following a session depends on the issue and the individual animal.
 In some cases, solutions are simple, such as making a change in your animal’s diet, or sometimes an animal will let go of a dysfunctional behavior once they feel understood.
-Other times, to reach the desired results, holistic interventions like acupuncture or energetic clearing work are required.
+These sessions feel and look miraculous — the dog was acting one way before the session, and completely changed his behavior after the session.
+Other times, more is needed to reach the desired results.
+Holistic interventions like acupuncture or energetic clearing work are required.
 A change in the physical or emotional environment of the home may also be necessary.
 Over the course of your session, I determine what interventions will be most effective, when and how much your animal needs, and whether we need to do any follow-up communication sessions to support you and your animal as the healing process unfolds.

 Your animal could be doing many different things.
 Most likely they will be resting peacefully, so that all of their energy is focused on the communication.
 They may get distracted and bark at the door, all the while multitasking and still present in the conversation.
 They may stare at you or act out in key moments in the conversation, to emphasize their point.
 All of this is fine; it is best just to allow your animal to roam freely in the house and be however they want to be.